 About British International School of Chicago, Lincoln Park

 BISC Lincoln Park is an internationally-minded private institution preparing students two-years old and up to succeed through a values-based education at a state-of-the-art, five-story campus with a true-to-the-heart Chicago neighborhood feel.
 Founded in 2001, the school’s mission is to provide an ever-evolving experience for ever-evolving learners.
 BISC Lincoln Park recognizes the uniqueness of each child through learning that promotes challenge and personalized education at all levels.
 To learn more about BISC Lincoln Park’s unique, international private school experience, please visit: www.bischicagolp.org.

 2017 marks the 20th anniversary of Richter Studios.
 The company has managed over 3,000 productions, 10,000+ videos and has won over 50 international awards, including the Cannes Corporate Media & TV Awards in Cannes, France in 2016.
-Widely regarded as pioneers in digital cinema, Richter Studios first opened its doors for business in June of 1997 when it created one of the first-ever desktop videos at a resolution of 320×240 for the McClier Corporation.
+Widely regarded as pioneers in digital cinema, Richter Studios first opened its doors for business in June of 1997 when it created one of industry’s first-ever desktop videos to play full screen (1024×768) on a laptop for the McClier Corporation.
 The company now has extensive experience filming up to 8K resolution and creates a range of video content for it clients, including commercials, brand films, explainer videos, corporate videos, interviews/testimonials and animations.
 Richter Studios is also approved to legally fly drones for commercial use and has coordinated extensive nationwide and global video productions for its clients, filming on location in over 45 states and 12 countries.